russoz-ansible/ansible-contrib-unofficial/deprecations.md

           collection_name='community.general'
       )
   ```
-* After the deprecation version of the behaviour is reached (8.0.0 in the example), then proceed deprecating the `old_behaviour_when_x_gt_400` parameter for further down the road.
+* After the deprecation version of the behaviour is reached (8.0.0 in the example), then proceed [deprecating the parameter](https://github.com/russoz-ansible/ansible-developer-references/blob/main/deprecations.md#deprecating-a-parameter) `old_behaviour_when_x_gt_400` for a later version.
 This way, users of the module will have time to remove that extra parameter from their playbooks.